Hong Kong Herald

 Having started its Zoom Workshop series, ModernMigrants is already seeing success stories.
 Jyoti, a participant keen to launch her own business in Hong Kong, is working with Ms Brewster on digital marketing as well as with Shashank Negi, Modern Migrants' Digital Creative Arts mentor.
 Using her new skills, Jyoti is designing product ads and pamphlets, as well as growing her business online.

 Dayal is currently speaking to tech giants such as Facebook, Google, and LinkedIn to support the programs and will soon be hosting a Zoom session with Google to discuss global digitalization and what it means for the professionals of tomorrow.
 Additionally, Pankhuri Dayal has been invited to present her recommendations for minority inclusion through digitalization to the Hong Kong Equal Opportunities Commission in mid-July.
+Click here for further informationGet a daily dose of Hong Kong Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Hong Kong Herald.